zhouyou-gu/ac-grl-wi-fi/README.md

 PYTHONPATH=./ python3 sim_script/build_ns3.py
 ```

-To install ns3gym in python, change directory back to repository root
+To install ns3gym in Python, change the directory back to the repository root
 and then to [ns-3-dev/contrib/opengym](ns-3-dev/contrib/opengym), run

 ```bash